Funded Childcare

 Business Support Team

 The business support team is your first point of contact if you need business advice or permissions from the council but don't know where to start.
-They can help guide you through the range of council services that your business may need to contact including simplifying access to available business support opportunities, including grant fundings.
+They can help guide you through the range of council services that your business may need to contact including simplifying access to available business support opportunities, including grant funding.

 This service is free and you can contact the business support team either by email with specific questions, but please remember to tell them a little bit about your company, so they can identify which support opportunities and grants are most suitable for your business.
 Alternatively, if you prefer to speak to a member of our team or you have more complex commercial challenges to discuss, then you can request a 30 minute online video meeting.

-Web link: Ashfield District Council - Business Support Webpages
+link: Business Support - Ashfield District Council

 Are you a business in Ashfield looking for news, support, and networking opportunities with other local businesses?
 The Succeed in Ashfield social media pages are available for business owners and managers.
 Join our Succeed in Ashfield Facebook page or follow Succeed in Ashfield on LinkedIn.

-Career Boost portal
+Career Boost

 Ashfield’s Education and Skills Improvement Plan